 The predominant average hourly wind direction at Chicago O'Hare International Airport varies throughout the year.

 The wind is most often from the north for 1.6 months, from March 5 to April 23, with a peak percentage of 30% on March 8.
-The wind is most often from the south for 2.6 months, from April 23 to July 11 and for 4.0 months, from July 17 to November 16, with a peak percentage of 36% on September 7.
-The wind is most often from the west for 6.0 days, from July 11 to July 17 and for 3.6 months, from November 16 to March 5, with a peak percentage of 30% on July 12.
+The wind is most often from the south for 6.8 months, from April 23 to November 16, with a peak percentage of 36% on September 7.
+The wind is most often from the west for 3.6 months, from November 16 to March 5, with a peak percentage of 41% on January 1.

 Chicago O'Hare International Airport is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.